-First, as noted in Plaintiffs' Brief, the Executive Order restricts entry into the country and/or travel outside the country of individuals based solely on their national origin.
+First, the Executive Order restricts entry into the country and/or travel outside the country of individuals based solely on their national origin.

 Accordingly, even applying "the most deferential of [equal protection] standards," the Order's targeting of individuals from the identified countries would be permissible only if there exists a "relation between the classification adopted and the object to be attained."
 Romer, 517 U.S. at 632.